What your skin barrier is and why it’s so important

 In a nutshell, not only does your skin barrier keep the good stuff in (moisture), but it keeps the bad stuff out (harsh environmental factors, irritants and the like).
 The top layer of your skin is called the stratum corneum (SC), and Dr Squire says this is the first line of defence.

-How do you know if your skin barrier is healthy?
+How can I tell if my skin barrier is damaged?

 “Without enough water, your SC dehydrates and develops cracks, leading to the characteristic dry, red, irritated, reactive, scaly, acutely sensitive skin we associate with barrier damage.
 Barrier issues are especially problematic in older skin as SC lipid production decreases with age.”